rmsmportier/CMSCI120Base/chapter5.md

 test_function("print", index=3,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the values you entered, and the function name.")
+            not_called_msg = "Did you remove the call to print?", incorrect_msg = "What values did you pass to *divmod* function?")

 test_function("print", index=4,
             not_called_msg = "Did you remove the call to print?", incorrect_msg = "Are you calling round to the correct number of decimal places?")

 success_msg('Nice job!!
-Did you notice that *divmod* returned a tuple of values, and that those values were the integer division and modulus combined together?')
+Did you notice that *divmod* returned a tuple of values, and that those values are the integer division and modulus combined together?')

 ```